daniarthurwidodo/app-saw-school-management-frontend/README.md

 The application uses the Poppins font family from Google Fonts, which provides excellent readability and a modern appearance.
 The font is loaded via CDN in `styles/globals.css`.

+## Development Tools

+### Debugging Features

+The application includes comprehensive debugging tools to help with development:

+1. **Debug Panel** - A draggable panel that displays real-time application state
+2. **Debug Context** - Centralized debugging information management
+3. **Debug Toggle** - Easy enable/disable of debugging features
+4. **Debug Hooks** - Custom hooks for tracking renders, state changes, and performance

+To enable debugging:
+- Click the "Enable Debug" button in the bottom-right corner during development
+- The debug panel can be dragged to any position on the screen
+- Debug information is automatically collected from various components

+### Debug Information Collected

+- Component render counts
+- State changes
+- Function calls
+- Performance metrics
+- API responses
+- Filter and search operations
+- User interactions
+- Authentication status

+### Custom Debug Hooks

+- `useRenderCount` - Tracks how many times a component renders
+- `useDebugState` - Monitors state changes
+- `useDebugFunction` - Logs function calls with arguments
+- `useDebugPerformance` - Measures component mount time

+## Data Management

+The application uses JSON files for data storage:

+- `public/data/users.json` - User data
+- `public/data/documents.json` - Document data
+- `public/data/tasks.json` - Task data

+In a production environment, these would be replaced with API calls to a backend service.

 ## Learn More

 To learn more about the technologies used: